cannatag/ldap3/docs/manual/source/connections.rst

 Connections
 ###########

-Connection object is used to send operation requests to the LDAP Server.
+The Connection object is used to send operation requests to the LDAP Server.
 It can use different connection strategies and supports the *context manager* protocol to automatically open, bind and unbind the connection.

 The following strategies are available:

 * SYNC: the request is sent and the connection waits until the response is received.
-You get the response in the return value of the connection
+You get the result in the return value of the connection.

-* ASYNC: the request is sent and the connection immediately returns a *message_id* that can be used later to retrieve the response
+* ASYNC: the request is sent and the connection immediately returns a *message_id* that can be used later to retrieve the response.

-* LDIF: the request is transformed in a *ldif-change* format and an LDIF output is returned
+* LDIF: the request is transformed in a *ldif-change* format and an LDIF output is returned.

 * RESTARTABLE: an automatically restartable synchronous connection.
-It retries operation for the specified number of times of forever
+It retries operation for the specified number of times of forever.

 .. sidebar:: Lazy connections

    * In a lazy connection when you open() and bind() nothing is executed.
 These operation are deferred until an effective LDAP operation (add, modify, delete, compare, modifyDn, search, extended) is performed.
 If unbind() is executed when still in deferred status all deferred operation are cancelled and nothing is sent over the network.
-This can be helpful when your application opens connections ahead of knowing if an effective operation will be necessary.
+This can be helpful when your application opens connections ahead of knowing if an effective operation is needed.

 * REUSABLE: an asynchronous strategy that internally opens multiple connections to the Server (or multiple Servers via the ServerPool) each in a different thread

-When using an asynchronous strategy each operation returns immediately an operation_id.
+When using an asynchronous strategy each operation returns immediately a message_id.
 You can call the get_response method of the connection object to obtain the response received from the server.

 Connection parameters are:

 * server: the Server object to be contacted.
 It can be a ServerPool.
-In this case the ServerPool pooling strategy is followed when opening the connection
+In this case the ServerPool pooling strategy is followed when opening the connection.
+You can also pass a string containing the name of the server.
+In this case the Server object is implicitly created with default values.

-* user: the account of the user to log in for simple bind (defaults to None)
+* user: the account of the user to log in for simple bind (defaults to None).

 * password: the password of the user for simple bind (defaults to None)

 * auto_bind: automatically opens and binds the connection.
-Can be AUTO_BIND_NONE, AUTO_BIND_NO_TLS, AUTO_BIND_TLS_AFTER_BIND, AUTO_BIND_TLS_BEFORE_BIND
+Can be AUTO_BIND_NONE, AUTO_BIND_NO_TLS, AUTO_BIND_TLS_AFTER_BIND, AUTO_BIND_TLS_BEFORE_BIND.

-* version: LDAP protocol version (defaults to 3)
+* version: LDAP protocol version (defaults to 3).

-* authentication: authentication method, can be one of AUTH_ANONYMOUS, AUTH_SIMPLE or AUTH_SASL (aliased with ANONYMOUS, SIMPLE, SASL) and NTLM.
+* authentication: authentication method, can be one of ANONYMOUS, SIMPLE, SASL or NTLM.
 Defaults to AUTH_ANONYMOUS if user and password are both None else defaults to AUTH_SIMPLE.
 NTLM uses NTLMv2 authentication.
-Username must be in the form of domain\user.
+Username must be in the form domain\\user.

-* client_strategy: communication strategy used by the client (defaults to STRATEGY_SYNC)
+* client_strategy: communication strategy used by the client (defaults to SYNC).

 * auto_referrals: specify if the Connection must follows referrals automatically (defaults to True).
-Allowed referral servers are specified in the Server object
+Allowed referral servers are specified in the Server object.

 * sasl_mechanism: specify the SASL mechanism to use for AUTH_SASL authentication.
-Available mechanism are EXTERNAL, DIGEST-MD5 (**deprecated**) and GSSAPI
+Available mechanism are EXTERNAL, DIGEST-MD5 (**deprecated** by RFCs because insecure) and GSSAPI.

 * sasl_credential: an object specific to the SASL mechanism chosen.
-Look at documentation for each SASL mechanism supported
+Refer to the documentation for each SASL mechanism supported.

-* collect_usage: binds a ConnectionUsage object to the connection to store metrics of connection usage (see later)
+* collect_usage: binds a ConnectionUsage object to the connection to store metrics of connection usage (see later).

-* read_only: when True inhibits modify, delete, add and modifyDn (move) operations, defaults to False
+* read_only: when True inhibits modify, delete, add and modifyDn (move) operations, defaults to False.

 * lazy: when True connection will defer open and bind until another LDAP operation is requested

-* check_names: when True attribute names in assertion and in filter will be checked against the schema (Server must have schema infos loaded with the get_info parameter) and search result will be formatted as specified in schema
+* check_names: when True attribute names in assertions and filters will be checked against the schema (Server must have schema loaded with the get_info=ALL or get_info=SCHEMA parameter) and search result will be formatted as specified in schema.

 * raise_exceptions: when True LDAP operations will raise exceptions (subclasses of LDAPOperationResult) when the result is not one of the following: RESULT_SUCCESS, RESULT_COMPARE_FALSE, RESULT_COMPARE_TRUE, RESULT_REFERRAL.

-With the connection you can perform all the standard LDAP operations:
+With the connection object you can perform all the standard LDAP operations:

-* bind: performs a bind to the LDAP Server with the authentication type and credential specified in the connection
+* bind: performs a bind to the LDAP Server with the authentication type and credential specified in the connection:

     * controls: additional controls to send in the request

-* unbind: disconnect and close the connection
+* unbind: disconnect and close the connection:

     * controls: additional controls to send in the request

-* compare: performs a comparison between an attribute value of an entry and an arbitrary value
+* compare: performs a comparison between an attribute value of an entry and an arbitrary value:

     * dn: distinguished name of the entry whose attribute you want to compare